The Art and Science of Astrology

 This is not a treatise on Astrology.
 Neither is it our intention to 'prove' the truth of Astrology to the sceptic, the scoffer and the merely curious.
 There are plenty of books and articles that accomplish this much better than we could, some of which we mention and review below.

 Least of all do we wish to encourage those who imagine that Astrology is just another 'fortune-telling' tool.
 If that is the reason you are reading this article, you will be sadly disappointed!
-Our aim is firstly to draw attention to the Ancient Wisdom concealed within Astrology, and secondly, to encourage occult students, mystics and sincere seekers alike to take up the study of the higher aspects of this Art.
+Our aim is firstly to draw our readers' attention to the Ancient Wisdom concealed within Astrology, and secondly, to provide the essential resources needed to take up the serious study of Astrology, for those who feel inspired to do so.

 We have met quite a few 'occultists' who, whilst admitting they 'believe in' Astrology, say it is of little importance in occult studies.
 Nothing could be further from the Truth.
 REAL Astrology is of the greatest importance if we truly wish to master the complete edifice of Occult Science.
 Astrology can be a very useful tool in the hands of the true—and inspired—expert in unravelling many of the enigmas of Occult Science, it is next to useless in the hands of the tyro and the dabbler.
 One reason for this is that modern Astrology has been largely stripped of astronomy and its esoteric, or hidden meaning, together with the Ancient Wisdom which underpinned them both.
 We shall return to this later, when we discuss modern, or 'psychological' and 'humanistic' astrology.